softwaresaved/ga_group_stats/README.md

 Simply type `python download_all_monthly.py` at the command line.
 A summary of progress for processing and generating reports per month, and overall, will be displayed.
+If this is the first time running this command, you will be redirected to a Google login page on your browser to authenticate with the service.
+When this happens, use the account from which you generated the `client_secrets.json` credential file.